Spinal Decompression

 Often Relaxing

-Most patients find decompression comfortable — many fall asleep during treatment.
+Most patients find decompression comfortable — many fall asleep during care.

 Who It's For